Experimental Design

 - The LATE tells you what the treatment does for people who actually take it up, but it only applies to compliers.

-- If compliance is near 100%, ITT and LATE are essentially the same.
+- If compliance is near 100%, ITT and LATE are approximately the same.

 - It is recommended to report the ITT.
 Report the LATE as a complement, not a replacement.